hadisrour6/AI-Branding/README.md

+# Bamboo AI
-# Artificial intelligence Branding Assistant
+## Artificial intelligence Branding Assistant
 A web application that provides user with AI generated slogans and keywords to use for their buisness https://ai-branding.vercel.app/